 Fast forward to adulthood and university classes.
 I studied and majored in English Language and Literature because I love reading and writing.
 I eventually started sending my own creative writing out into the world and have since published poems and short stories in various North American literary magazines (and have been nominated or a runner up in a few notable places—more on that below).
 These days, I spend most of my time working with students, burying my nose in a book or dabbling in a variety of other languages.

 Speaking of languages, I didn’t find my way back to ESL until my late twenties when I started learning Japanese (and French, Russian and German at various lower levels).
-Japanese is my focus these days.
+Japanese and Mexican Spanish are my focus these days.
 Even with a busy husband and five kids (not a typo!) languages are a part of my everyday life now.
 I love to connect with others across the world and can’t believe that I waited so long to make languages a priority in my life.
 As a late in life adult learner (I did not grow up bilingual!), I understand the unique challenges that come with balancing life, work and learning.

 …Annnnd I may be trying to save snail-mail letter writing at the same time!